This post contains affiliate links. Read the full disclosure here.

 When we were booking our flights one of the biggest questions we had was what we were going to do about having to check out of the hotel in the morning but not needing to head to the airport until late afternoon.

 We decided to ask for a late check-out, and for $125 we were able to extend our check-out to 4:00.
-This ended up being some of the best money we spent on the entire giant trip because we were able to come back to the room, take showers (in one of my favorite showers ever), change clothes, rest for a bit, and head to the airport for our overnight flight feeling refreshed.
+This ended up being some of the best money we spent on the entire giant trip because we were able to come back to the room, take showers (in one of my favorite showers ever), change clothes, rest for a bit, and head to the airport for our overnight flight to Copenhagen feeling refreshed.

 And that’s it!
 Our 24 hours in NYC!
 We had a great time and I’m so glad we got to add an extra little stop to our trip and take our daughter to New York for her first time.
-Now we need to get a proper New York trip on the calendar sometime!